 Excluded from pooled analysis are loans to be individually evaluated due to the assets not maintaining similar risk characteristics to those in the designated pool segments.
-These loans are generally considered to be collateral dependent and, therefore, an analysis of the collateral position versus the pooled loan discounted cash flow approach better reflects the potential loss.
-Specifically-identified accounts include: loans over 90 days past due, loans to borrowers experiencing financial difficulty, loans placed on non-accrual status and classified assets with exposure greater than \$300,000 for residential and consumer loans, and \$100,000 for commercial lines and loans, commercial real estate and tax-exempt loans.
+These loans are generally considered to be collateral dependent and, therefore, an analysis of the collateral position versus the collectively evaluated loan discounted cash flow approach better reflects the potential loss.
+Non-collateral dependent loans follow the discontinued cash flow model.
+Individually evaluated loans include: loans over 90 days past due, loans to borrowers experiencing financial difficulty, loans placed on non-accrual status and classified assets with exposure greater than \$300,000 for residential and consumer loans, and \$100,000 for commercial lines and loans, commercial real estate and tax-exempt loans.